 When you are thinking about upgrading your parking lot to have better lights, there are so many options to choose from.
-But you have to start with thinking about what is best for your parking lot structure and its customers.
+But you have to start by thinking about what is best for your parking lot structure and its customers.
 In regards to this question, the best overall option you have out there is LED parking lot lights.
-And one of the best ways to get this is by retrofitting.
+And one of the best ways to get this is by retrofit LED Lights.
 Let’s take a close look at retrofitting and how it can be done for your parking lot.

 Replacing Parking Lot Lights

 When upgrading the lights of your parking lot, the first option should be to replace all the fixtures of your structure.
 If the price is right, using a fixture that is compatible with LED technology makes sure that the lights you use have a modern look, high measured illuminations, and proper heat sink dissipation.
 This also helps in time management because it is faster to simply slide off the old fixture and slide on the new bulbs.